the ultimate personal trainer salary guide

 A lot of trainers think they can get by with the insurance their establishment provides them, but often, that insurance isn’t enough to cover them in the event of an accident or mishap.
 Further, if you’re planning to work as an independent personal trainer, you can’t rely on an establishment’s insurance.

-We know what you’re thinking: If I’m careful and a professional who knows what they’re doing, why do I need insurance?
+We know what you’re thinking: If I’m careful and a professional who knows what they’re doing, why do I need personal trainer liability insurance?

 We totally understand that mindset, but it’s important to remember that professional liability insurance doesn’t mean you don’t know what you’re doing—if anything, it means you’re more prepared, more focused on your clients’ safety, and more interested in doing everything by the book.
 All of these things are positive factors for certified personal trainers.